-Title: "2016 Carbon Neutral Action Report" Organization name: Board of Education of School District No. 8 (Kootenay Lake)
+Title: "2017 Carbon Neutral Action Report"

+Organization name: Board of Education of School District No. 8 (Kootenay Lake)

-Declaration statement: This Carbon Neutral Action Report for the period January 1st, 2016 to December 31st, 2016 summarizes our emissions profile, the total offsets to reach net-zero emissions, the actions we have taken in 2016 to reduce our greenhouse gas emissions and our plans to continue reducing emissions in 2017 and beyond.
+Declaration statement: This Carbon Neutral Action Report for the period January 1st, 2017 to December 31st, 2017 summarizes our emissions profile, the total offsets to reach net-zero emissions, the actions we have taken in 2017 to reduce our greenhouse gas emissions and our plans to continue reducing emissions in 2017 and beyond.

-By June 30, 2017 School District No. 8 Kootenay Lake's final Carbon Neutral Action Report will be posted to our website at www.sd8.bc.ca.
+By June 30, 2018 School District No. 8 Kootenay Lake's final Carbon Neutral Action Report will be posted to our website at www.sd8.bc.ca.

-Overview: Actions for 2016 include the continuation of a Facility Planning Process to improve student services and building efficiencies, completion of 3 boiler projects to reduce GHG emissions, participation in the City of Nelson Community Solar Garden Project.
+Overview: Actions for 2017 include the continuation of a Facility Planning Process to improve student services and building efficiencies, completion of 3 boiler projects to reduce GHG emissions, complete window replacement/upgrade at 1 site and upgrade of DDC at 4 sites, and participation in the City of Nelson Community Solar Garden Project.
 We have established our GHG reduction target and developed an Action Table.